Night Sweats

 Simple, Natural Night Sweat Relief

-Because your veins gather at the junction of your wrists, you cool your blood as it passes this point and then the blood cools the rest of your body.
+Because your veins gather at the junction of your wrists, you cool your blood as it passes through this point and then the blood cools the rest of your body.
 It is a simple, safe and effective way to cool yourself anytime.

 Another simple, natural way to find some relief in the night is to use lighter, more breathable fabric for your pajamas and your bed sheets.
 Further down, I discuss some other products and devices along this line that can provide natural relief without resorting to drugs.